wvary/docs/docs/dtmanage.md

 ![Operations Home Page](images/dtmanage/console-monitor-home.png)

+The CPU/Memory section shows the cpu cores and memory usage statistics.
+The sample image above shows that `10.48 cores` currently being used by Apex applications.
+It also shows there are currently `788 GB` of memory being used and at one time memory usage peaked at `991.5 GB`.

+The Applications section shows counts of all current application states.
+The sample image shows there are `6 running` applications and `0 pending`.
+It is important that the `pending` count does not statically show a value other than zero.
+If this occurs, then you may lack cpu/memory resources to start a new application.

+The Performance section shows current statistics such as container and operator counts, tuples processed per seconds and tuples emitted per seconds.

+The Issues section shows warning and error counts.
+The count style changes to a clickable button if value is not zero.
+When clicked on the button, a popup shows the description of the  warning/error issue.

+The Services section shows the current running/failed/stopped services.
+Only states with non zero values are shown.
+The image above shows there are `7 running` services.

-The cluster statistics include performance statistics and memory usage information.
-Below is a list of running applications.
+Below the cluster overview is a list of running applications.
 In this list each column has a filter input just below the header which is useful for locating specific applications when there is a large number of applications running.
 Clicking on individual column headers will sort the rows by that column value.
 Clicking on a specific application id or name will take you to the instance page for that application (see below).

 Selecting the **ended apps** button will include all ended applications that are still in the resource manager history.